 Michaelmas term.
 14 lectures + 2 examples classes.
 Assessment: 100% exam

 The aims of the course are to:

-- deal with the relation between microstructure of and properties such as strength, stiffness and actuation capability of natural materials such as cells and tissues and their properties, including stiffness.
+- deal with the relation between microstructure of and properties such as strength, stiffness and actuation capability of natural materials such as cells and tissues.

 As specific objectives, by the end of the course students should be able to: